 module.exports = NotEnoughCoffee

 Go ahead and add other class properties when needed.
-You can even add methods of that is more helpful.
+You can even add methods that are more helpful.
 Here’s an example:

 class CoffeeNotFound extends Error {